markdaniel1982/taskmonkey/README.md

   - Profile.js - This file returns the profile section
   - ProfilePage.js - This file returns the entire Profile page
-  - PopularProfiles.js - This file returns the users of the site as per the events count they posted
+  - ActiveProfiles.js - This file returns the users of the site as per the number of tasks created
-  - ProfileContactDetails.js - This file returns the contact details of the user's profile
   - ProfileEditForm.js - This file handles the profile edit form
   - UsernameForm.js - This file handles the username change form
   - UserPasswordForm.js - This file handles the password change form